studerw/td-ameritrade-client/README.md

 The rules are this within the Client:

+* Most validation exception before the call was made will throw unchecked `IllegalArgumentException`.

 * All non 200 HTTP responses throw unchecked `RuntimeExceptions` since there is no way to recover, usually.

 *  Responses that are completely empty but should have returned a full json body throw a `RunTimeException` also.

-* If there is an error parsing the JSON into a Java pojo, the exception will be passed through the calling method.
+* If there is an error parsing the JSON into a Java pojo, the `RuntimeException` wrapping the `IOException` from Jackson will be thrown.

 The only exception to this rule is if we cannot login - either due to bad credentials, locked account, or otherwise.
 When this occurs, an `IllegalStateException` is thrown.
 This is explicitly signalled by a 401 response code.